Back to Portfolio

 Project Overview

-Developed a scalable fleet management system for a large-scale fulfillment center.
-The system orchestrates the movement of over 50 AMRs, optimizing traffic flow, preventing deadlocks, and ensuring efficient task completion in a high-density environment.
+Developed a scalable fleet management system for a 120,000 sq ft e-commerce fulfilment centre near Leeds.
+The system orchestrates the movement of up to 50 AMRs, optimising traffic flow, preventing deadlocks, and ensuring efficient task completion in a high-density environment with narrow aisles and mixed mezzanine levels.

 Core Technologies